Finding a z-Score In Exercises 1–16, use the Standard Normal Tabl... | Channels for Pearson+

 Cumulative Area

 Cumulative area refers to the total area under the curve of a probability distribution up to a certain point.
-In the context of the standard normal distribution, it represents the probability that a randomly selected score will fall below a specific z-score.
-This concept is crucial for interpreting z-scores in terms of percentiles, allowing statisticians to understand the relative standing of a score within a distribution.
+In the context of the standard normal distribution, it represents the probability that a randomly selected score will be less than or equal to a specific z-score.
+This concept is vital for interpreting z-scores in terms of percentiles, allowing for the assessment of how a particular score compares to the overall distribution.

 Recommended video: